CH EPR FHIR (R4)

 Figure: Sequence diagram of the transaction.

-00 The Authorization Client sends an HTTP POST request to the IUA Authorization Server endpoint. grant_type R IUA The value SHALL be client_credentials.
+00 The IUA Authorization Client sends an Get Access Token Request to the IUA Authorization Server endpoint.
+See MessageSemantics

-01 The Authorization Server responds with the access token in the HTML body element. access_token R IUA A string containing the access token which SHALL be a JWT token.
+01 The IUA Authorization Server responds with the access token in the HTML body element.
+See Message Semantics

-Table: Description of the HTTP conversation of the transaction.
+Table: Actions in the HTTP sequence of the transaction.

 Authorization Code Grant Type

-This section specifies the OAuth 2.1 authorization code grant flow of the IUA Get Access Token transaction, which shall be used by portals and primary systems.
+This section specifies the authorization code grant flow of the IUA Get Access Token transaction, which shall be used by portals and primary systems.

 Interaction Diagram for [ITI-71]Interaction Diagram for [ITI-71]User AgentUser AgentAuthorization ClientAuthorization ClientAuthorization ServerAuthorization ServerUserUser AgentAuthorization ClientAuthorization ServerUserUserUser AgentUser AgentAuthorization ClientAuthorization ClientAuthorization ServerAuthorization ServerUser AgentUser AgentAuthorization ClientAuthorization ClientAuthorization ServerAuthorization Server[00]Redirect to Authorization Server(authorization request incl requested scopes, resource, etc.)[01]authorization requestAuthorization Server determines access based onuser authentication, consent and/or other policies.[02]Redirect to Client(authorization response with Authorization Code)[03]authorization response[04]Get Access Token Request(client credentials + Authorization Code)[05]Get Access Token Response (access token)